tersesystems/terse-logback/RELEASING.md

 ## Documentation

-Documentation is done with [gradle-mkdocs-plugin](https://xvik.github.io/gradle-mkdocs-plugin/2.1.1/) and works best on Linux.
+Documentation is done with [gradle-mkdocs-plugin](https://xvik.github.io/gradle-mkdocs-plugin/) and works best on Linux.

+Need to have [Python 3.8](https://tech.serhatteker.com/post/2019-12/upgrade-python38-on-ubuntu/), virtualenv is not enough.

 To see documentation: